e11bio/volara/README.md

 # Example pipeline

-Below is a simple example pipeline showing how to compute a segmentation from affinties
+Below is a simple example pipeline showing how to compute a segmentation from affinities.

 ```py
 from funlib.geometry import Coordinate